even4void/aliquote/content/post/arxiv-17.md

 > encourages further validation and exploration of these techniques in future
 > research.

+An overview of difefrent approach to control the false discovery rate in multiple testing: Benjamini-Hochberg (BH), Benjamini-Yekutieli (BY), and Storey's method.
+The BH methid is already available in R's `p.adjust()`.

 ### Controlling the false discovery rate under a non-parametric graphical (https://arxiv.org/abs/2506.24126)